BonBon-exchange/.github/doc/long.md

 - Bid: CHF 25.- per unit | bags websites visited | 100 units (users) maximum over 30 days of usage | living in Geneva
 - Ask: CHF 10.- | browsing history of the last 30 days | living in Geneva

+### Statements

 Buyers can pay with CHF, Bitcoin (min.
 CHF 10'000), BNB or BonBon (not candies, our crypto currency).
 Sellers get paid in BonBon.
 Exchange your BonBon for stable coins on PancakeSwap, and for Euro/CHF/Dollar on any exchange.

 Buyer must be a company and a representant.
+Seller must be an individual.
 Buyers and sellers will have to complete a KYC verification, including an ID and a proof of residence.
 This for **Anti-Money Laundering** and safety reasons.
 Also, it will reduce the risks of having bots creating data in the name of a human.

 Buying important quantities of data with Bitcoins and reselling it off-market for fiat is authorized, but it must not serve to launder.
-Payments, trades, and storage will be executed through our infrastructure, in Switzerland.
+Payments, trades, and storage will be executed through our infrastructures, in Zurich, Switzerland.
+Company headquarter is in Geenva, Switzerland.

 BonBon Exchange is not a high-frequency trading platform.
 BonBon Exchange process raw data from the sellers to increase it's quality and price, while connecting buyers and sellers without having to share their respective identities.

-The data models will be open source.
+The data models are open source.

+Data are deleted from our databases after each successful trade.

 _Available in 2023._